xiaoliang2012/minecraft-terminal/README.md

 Password :
 ```

-* `!` will use the login options specified in credentials.json if no options are set it will use defaults
+* `!` will use the login options specified in credentials.toml if no options are set it will use defaults
 * `''` will prompt

-Do not use the credentials file credentials.json:
+Do not use the credentials file credentials.toml:

 ```
 $ mc-term  --no-cred
-[WARN] Not using "credentials.json" because of --no-cred Auth :
+[WARN] Not using "credentials.toml" because of --no-cred Auth :
 Login :
 Password :